How To Buff A Car

-If your car is looking a little dingy, gotta give it a good buffing!
+If your car is looking a little dingy, you gotta give it a good buffing!

 You may love being a total stickler for your car’s appearance, but many vehicle owners don’t spend that much time thinking about paint smoothing and polishing.
 The good news is that even if you’re a complete novice, you can make your vehicle look showroom-new in just a few steps.